Midwexican

 Chorizo Street Tacos

-• Cilantro or parsley, chopped
+• Cilantro or parsley (chopped)

-• Salsa or hot sauce of your choosing (optional)
+• Salsa or hot sauce (optional)

 • Crema (optional)